julianashwin/BTR.jl/README.md

 ## Pre-processing

-Before estimating we need to convert the text-data into a document-term-matrix (DTM) for which we can use the DocumentTermMatrix function from the [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl) package.
+Before estimating we need to convert the text-data into a document-term-matrix (DTM) for which we can use the DocumentTermMatrix function from the [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl) package, and convert the numerical data into appropriate arrays.
+To ensure that the raw data is in the correct format and to facilitate train-test set division, it is recommended to use the BTRRawData structure as described below

 To do this import the documents as an array of strings (stemming, stop-word removal etc. can be done separately or in Julia using the tools described in the [documentation](https://juliatext.github.io/TextAnalysis.jl/documents.html#Preprocessing-Documents-1) for TextAnalysis.jl).
 Then convert this array of strings into an array of StringDocuments
 ```julia